 In addition, this edge design looks nice and it could help you emphasize certain traits of your deck.
 The overhang should be around 1” over the deck skirting.

 Thank you for reading our article about decking patterns, and we recommend you to check out the rest of our projects.
-Please share our projects with your friends, by using the social media widgets.
+Please LIKE and SHARE our projects with your friends, by using the social media widgets.
+SUBSCRIBE to be the first that gets our latest projects.